-Bob Perls - President, Founder & Board Member
+Bob Perls - Volunteer Executive Director & Board Member

 Bob moved to New Mexico when he was five years old and raised a family in Albuquerque and Corrales.
 He attended Albuquerque Public Schools, Pomona College, where he earned a B.A. in Government and University of Maryland where he earned an M.S. in Healthcare Management with honors.
 Bob started his own medical technology company, Monitech, Inc., at the age of 24 and sold it in 2008 after 25 years of operation.
 In addition, he was elected to two terms to the New Mexico House of Representatives representing parts of Sandoval County, did consulting for a Governor of New Mexico on ways to create jobs through renewable energy and ran unsuccessfully for Congress and the PRC for a total of 13 years of political, elected and campaign experience.
 He co-founded a charter school in Albuquerque, NM called Public Academy for Performing Arts.
 Bob spent 2009 working on two start-up companies, one in telemedicine and one in cybersecurity.
 He became a U.S. Diplomat in January, 2010 and served in Germany, Canada, Pakistan and The Gambia.
 He returned full-time to New Mexico in the spring of 2015 and lives in Corrales with his wife Joan.

 He is fluent in German, tries to speak Spanish and is an avid cyclist, skier and martial artist.
 He is married and has four grown children.

 Tweeti is a 6th generation New Mexican who has owned and operated the Step Back Inn with her husband since 1993.
 She has been a vocal a vocal advocate for environmental stewardship, often going toe to toe with local refining companies.